pavsingh7/Natural-Language-Processing/README.md

 # Natural-Language-Processing

 A collection of personal notebooks, learning resourcing scraped from various sources (cited appropriately) for learning introductory to intermediate level for Natural Language Processing (NLP) in Python and R programming.
 Also includes course material from Coursera specialisation in NLP.

-1.
+1.  [**SONA - Neural Networks and NLP**]{.underline}

+A project